Do different kinds of photon-pair sources have the same indistinguishability in quantum silicon photonics?: Appendix

 It is easy to see that $F_1 = F_2$ implies $N=1$ and $\delta=0$ and, therefore, $p_{12}= \cos(\phi)^2$ and $p_{12}^{\rm max} = p_{12}(\phi = 0)$ and $p_{12}^{\rm min} = p_{12}(\phi = \pi/2)$ . \\ In the generic case, the maxima of $p_{12}$ are located at $2 \phi + \delta = 2 N \pi$ and the minima at $2\phi + \delta = N \pi$ with $N \in \mathbf{Z}$ and the visibility reads

-Therefore, knowing the experimental value for V, it is possible to deduce N as we did in Table \ref{tab:summary} of the main text where the computed JSA overlaps for our sources are reported.
+Therefore, knowing the experimental value for V, it is possible to deduce N as we did in Table \ref{tab:summary} of the main text where the computed JSAs overlaps for our sources are reported.

 The normalized coincidence probability reads

 This formula has been used to build the theoretical results in Figs. \ref{fig:revHOM_MZI_spiral}(b), \ref{fig:HOM_Ring_and_Spiral}(b)-(c) and \ref{fig:MZIringspiral_HOM}.\\ From the formula for the normalized coincidence probability we can note that a relative phase difference between the JSA of the two sources can shift the interference pattern of the HOM experiment.
 Of course, such relative phase can be easily hidden from our observation because of non-idealities due to the fabrication: in our case a small difference in the length of the two arms of the MZI involved in the HOM dynamics should give a big contribution.